valancej/NIST-SP-800-190/README.md

 Other use cases for Anchore policy checks:

-- Dockerfiles must have USER
+- Dockerfiles must have USER instruction.
-- Dockerfiles must have HEALTHCHECK
+- Dockerfiles must have HEALTHCHECK instruction.

 ###### 4.1.4 Embedded clear text secrets